VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 - When the persistent disk performance isn't enough for the given data processing rate.
 - When it is better to buffer pending data at the client side instead of bufferring it at `vmagent` side in the `-remoteWrite.tmpDataPath` folder.
-- When the data is already buffered at [Kafka side](#reading-metrics-from-kafka) or [Google PubSub side](#reading-metrics-from-pubsub).
+- When the data is already buffered at [Kafka side](#reading-metrics-from-kafka) or at [Google PubSub side](#reading-metrics-from-pubsub).
 - When it is better to drop pending data instead of buffering it.

-In this case `-remoteWrite.disableOnDiskQueue` command-line flag can be passed to `vmagent`.
+In this case `-remoteWrite.disableOnDiskQueue` command-line flag can be passed to `vmagent` per each configured `-remoteWrite.url`.
-When this flag is specified, `vmagent` works in the following way if the configured remote storage systems cannot keep up with the data ingestion rate:
+`vmagent` works in the following way if the corresponding remote storage system at `-remoteWrite.url` cannot keep up with the data ingestion rate and the `-remoteWrite.disableOnDiskQueue` command-line flag is set:

 - It returns `429 Too Many Requests` HTTP error to clients, which send data to `vmagent` via [supported HTTP endpoints](#how-to-push-data-to-vmagent).
-  You can specify `-remoteWrite.dropSamplesOnOverload` command-line flag in order to drop the ingested samples instead of returning the error to clients in this case.
+  If `-remoteWrite.dropSamplesOnOverload` command-line flag is set or if multiple `-remoteWrite.disableOnDiskQueue` command-line flags are set for different `-remoteWrite.url` options, then the ingested samples are silently dropped instead of returning the error to clients.
 - It suspends consuming data from [Kafka side](#reading-metrics-from-kafka) or [Google PubSub side](#google-pubsub-integration) until the remote storage becomes available.
-  You can specify `-remoteWrite.dropSamplesOnOverload` command-line flag in order to drop the fetched samples instead of suspending data consumption from Kafka or Google PubSub.
+  If `-remoteWrite.dropSamplesOnOverload` command-line flag is set or if multiple `-remoteWrite.disableOnDiskQueue` command-line flags are set for different `-remoteWrite.url` options, then the fetched samples are silently dropped instead of suspending data consumption from Kafka or Google PubSub.
 - It drops samples pushed to `vmagent` via non-HTTP protocols and logs the error.
-Pass `-remoteWrite.dropSamplesOnOverload` on order to suppress error messages in this case.
+Pass `-remoteWrite.dropSamplesOnOverload` command-line flag in order to suppress error messages in this case.
-- It drops samples [scraped from Prometheus-compatible targets](#how-to-collect-metrics-in-prometheus-format), because it is better to drop samples instead of blocking the scrape process.
+- It drops samples [scraped from Prometheus-compatible targets](#how-to-collect-metrics-in-prometheus-format), because it is better from operations perspective to drop samples instead of blocking the scrape process.
-- It drops [stream aggregation](https://docs.victoriametrics.com/stream-aggregation/) output samples, because it is better to drop output samples instead of blocking the stream aggregation process.
+- It drops [stream aggregation](https://docs.victoriametrics.com/stream-aggregation/) output samples, because it is better from operations perspective to drop output samples instead of blocking the stream aggregation process.

 The number of dropped samples because of overloaded remote storage can be [monitored](#monitoring) via `vmagent_remotewrite_samples_dropped_total` metric.
 The number of unsuccessful attempts to send data to overloaded remote storage can be [monitored](#monitoring) via `vmagent_remotewrite_push_failures_total` metric.